Antrim Castle

 Antrim Castle or Massereene Castle was a fortified mansion in Antrim, County Antrim, Northern Ireland, on the banks of the Sixmilewater River.
 It was built in stages between 1613 and 1662.
 It was destroyed by fire in 1922 and finally demolished in the 1970s.
-All that remain are a slightly raised grassed platform as well as a freestanding Italian stair tower built in 1887, and a gatehouse built around 1818 with twin neo-Tudor towers, with older connecting walls.
-The gardens are a popular tourist attraction on the Randalstown Road, Antrim.
+All that remains are a slightly raised grassed platform as well as a freestanding Italian stair tower built in 1887, and a gatehouse built around 1818 with twin neo-Tudor towers, with older connecting walls.
+The gardens are a popular tourist attraction on Randalstown Road, Antrim.

 History

 Antrim Castle was built originally in 1613 by English settler, Sir Hugh Clotworthy, and enlarged in 1662 by his son, John Clotworthy, 1st Viscount Massereene.
 It was through his daughter and heiress, Mary, and her marriage to Sir John Skeffington, 4th Baronet (by special remainder he would become the 2nd Viscount Massereene), that the estate and title came to the latter family.
 The castle was rebuilt in 1813.

 In March 1689 the castle was raided by Jacobite General Richard Hamilton and his men who looted Viscount Massereene's silver plate and other silverware and furniture up to a value of £3000, a considerable loss at the time.

-For sometime the castle was used for political conferences; in 1806 Right Hon.
+For some time the castle was used for political conferences; in 1806 Right Hon.
 John Foster, the last Speaker of the Irish House was reported to have spoken in the Oak Room of the castle at a meeting.

 At 3am after a small family gathering on 28 October 1922, the castle caught fire and was destroyed.
 Although much of the evidence pointed to arson by the IRA, the official verdict was not conclusive, thus no insurance claim was paid out.
-The castle remained as a ruin until its demolition in 1970.
+The castle remained a ruin until its demolition in 1970.

 In 2022 centenary anniversary commemorations were held which included the notable historian and author Lyndsy Spence giving tours of the Castle Gardens.
 In December 2022 Antrim historian Stephen McCracken published definitive evidence showing that the Castle had been destroyed by the IRA citing the Irish National Archive testimonies.
 His evidence focused on the testimony of Kevin Sheils and IRA Commander Fitzpatrick.